GSL / International Taxation / Estonia

 Some transactions are subject to minor stamp duties.

-Estonia has also signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+Estonia signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
 The Multilateral Convention entered into force for Estonia on May 1, 2021.

 Foreign exchange transactions can generally be made without restrictions.